andyrosa/Sinclaude/README.md

 - Only the C and Z flags are implemented
 - Registers IX, IY and R not implemented
 - Many IN/OUT/CP/Rotate instructions not implemented
-- No interrupts (IM/EI/DI/RST, hardware NMI even tho it would be fun and useful)
+- No interrupts (IM/EI/DI/RST, hardware NMI even though it would be fun and useful)
 - No ROM emulation.
 Many rabbit holes avoided.
 - "Fast" mode is only slightly faster than normal mode.
 That's good and bad
 - It takes close to 100% of JavaScript's main thread.
 We are kinda going for performance.
 Once you program in ZX81 basic, you develop a need for speed
 - The sample assembly programs are not optimized.
 - The emulator uses a long switch case statement.
 In the old days we exploited the patterns in the opcodes.
 For one, nobody had time for all this typing or RAM to hold it.
 - Saving program to query params not implemented for file:// URLs.
-- URLs limited to 2000 characters even tho more might be possible
+- Saving program limited to 2000 characters even though more are possible

 ## Known Issues